 For a more detailed look at creating an effective Homepage, check out How to Build the Perfect Homepage for Your Band Website.

 Next up is your About, or Bio page.
 This is an important place for potential new fans to get to know you through your background and accomplishments.
 It’s also a good spot for media and industry people to read your story.

 On this page, you can include several versions of your bio.
 Conferences, festivals and media outlets have different needs for artist information - so make it easy for them to grab.
 It’s also a good place to add a different photo of you or your band.

 For some tips on writing a bio, check out How to Write an Effective Musician Bio (with examples!)

-When it comes to having music on your website, having a sitewide music player or embedding a player on your Homepage isn’t enough.
+When you’re making a music website, having a sitewide music player or embedding a player on your Homepage isn’t enough.
 Your website is your main hub on the Internet.
-If there’s any place that fans should be able to find all of your music, lyrics, and album info, it’s on your own website.
+Your fans should be able to find all of your music, lyrics, and album info on your own website.

 This is also a great page to showcase one of your best live videos so fans (and bookers) can get a taste of what to expect if they come see your show.

 If you want to sell tickets to your shows online (and commission-free!), you can do that with the Bandzoogle Calendar feature.
 When a fan buys a ticket to your show, they’ll get a printable ticket by email, and you'll get a guest list to give to the door person at the venue.